 355. Mr. Speaker, the State-Church partnership envisaged by the President to develop the National Cathedral is also progressing steadily.
-An initiative, the 100-cedisa-month club, also dubbed "ketewa biara nsua", would be launched by the Trustees of the National Cathedral on August 12, 2021 to give as many Ghanaians as possible the opportunity to be part of the history to build the National Cathedral.
-The aim of the club is to raise 1 million Ghanaians who will give 100 cedis a month for the construction of the National Cathedral.
+An initiative- the 100-Cedis-a-Month Club, also dubbed "ketewa biara nsua" - would be launched by the Trustees of the National Cathedral on 12th August, 2021 to give as many Ghanaians as possible the opportunity to be part of the history to build the National Cathedral.
+The aim of the Club is to mobilise one million Ghanaians who will give 100 Cedis a Month towards the construction of the National Cathedral.
 A special short code - 979# - has been developed for this purpose.
-We look forward to Mr. Speaker and all the members and staff of this august House joining the 100-cedis-a-month club, and thus adding their names to the historic coalition that would build the National Cathedral to the glory of God, and the edification of our nation and its people.
+We look forward to Mr. Speaker and members of this august House joining the 100-Cedis-a-Month Club, and thus adding their names to the historic coalition that would build the National Cathedral to the glory of God, and the edification of our nation and its people.